Our mission is to invite, welcome, nurture, disciple, equip, empower, and inspire all persons

 Rachel supports our congregation’s mission through our worship ministries, facilitating worship experiences that are intergenerational and engaging.

-Rachel grew up in Huntington, PA.
-She lives in Palmyra with her cat, Charlie.
+Rachel grew up in Huntingdon, PA.
+She lives in York, PA with her cat, Charlie.

-She graduated from Elizabethtown College with a B.A. in Theatre Performance and a minor in Creative Writing.
+She graduated from Elizabethtown College with a degree in Theatre Performance and a minor in Creative Writing.
+She is currently pursuing a Master of Arts in Theopoetics and Writing at Bethany Theological Seminary.